QiuYukang/5G-LENA/doc/source/nr-module.rst

 -----

 This section is principally concerned with the usage of the model, using the public API.
-We discuss on examples available to the user, the helpers, the attributes and the simulation campaign we run.
+We discuss on examples available to the user.

 Examples